StoryCorps/archiving-composer/README.md

 The Lambda function can be found on AWS here: <https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2#/functions/archiving-composer>

 ## A note on python dependencies ##

 Currently any python you need will also need to be specified in the Dockerfile.
 This is not ideal and will be addressed in the future.

 For local development work, we use pipenv to manage dependencies.

 ## Local Dev ##

+*The content below is outdated as of 3/5/24.
+It will be updated soon.*

 There are different ways to work with the local code while doing testing.
 Option 1 (docker) is the closest to production so it's advisable to try this out at least once before deploying to production.
 Option 2 is a bit easier to work with but is not as close to production.